DCM-UPB/QNets/debug/unittest/README.md

 ## Unit Test 8

-`ut8/`: check that the trainer finds a perfect fit for a target function resembling a NN
+`ut8/`: check that the trainers find perfect fits for a target function resembling a NN

+## Unit Test 9

+`ut9/`: check that the GSL residual jacobians are correct